gracealonge83-coder/QubWatch-MVP/README.md

 - Rule-based monitoring and alert generation
 - Investigation notes, findings, resolutions, and audit information
 - AI Assistant demonstration responses
-- Loading, empty, success, and error UI states for backend-connected operations
+- Loading, empty, success and error UI states for backend-connected operations
 - Installable PWA support and responsive mobile web experience

 The initial MVP deliberately uses rule-based monitoring rather than advanced machine-learning anomaly detection.
 QubWatch identifies unusual activity for review; it does not automatically conclude that wrongdoing has occurred.